‘The Young And The Restless’ Recap For Thursday, May 31: Nick Shocks Sharon With Plans To Leave Genoa City

 — Young and Restless (@YandR_CBS) May 31, 2018

 Speaking of Sharon, she consoled Jack (Peter Bergman) at The Club bar after Neil (Kristoff St. John) turned down his new business proposal.
-Jack had tried to get the Hamilton Winters Group to invest in his idea of starting a new cosmetics company, but the group is stretched too thin, and honestly, how many cosmetics companies does Genoa City need?
+Jack had tried to get the Hamilton Winters Group to invest in his idea of starting a new cosmetics company, but the group is stretched too thin.
+Honestly, how many cosmetics companies does Genoa City need?
 Neil urged Jack to take a sabbatical and really consider if leaving Jabot is the right choice.

 Sharon and Jack revisited their friendship and discussed fresh starts.
 Jack needs one, and Sharon might too especially if Nick ends up moving.
 After all these years, they really are still good friends for sure.